gsrunion/LaserboxGcodeSender/README.md

 3. Archive folder: Contains copies of all files saved to the input folder and uploaded to the LaserBox with the copies names such that they are easily matched up for debug.

 Deamons:
-A. Input Deamon
+1. Input Deamon
-    - Duties:
+    - Duties
         - Monitor the input folder for file additions
         - Uniquely rename and save a copy of the file to the archive and output folders
-B. Output Deamon
+2. Output Deamon
-    - Duties:
+    - Duties
         - Monitor the output folder for file additions
         - Peform gcode transformation on file
         - Uniquely rename transformed file and save a copy of the file to the archive